Oscarlind/vmware-permission-check/README.md

 ----------------
 When run, the script will compare the users permission to those that are required for dynamic storage provisioning.
 It will output the permissions with either a check mark notifiying the user that it has the permission or a cross telling the permission is missing.

+A list of the necessary permissions can be found [here](https://github.com/vmware-archive/vsphere-storage-for-kubernetes/blob/master/documentation/vcp-roles.md)

+> NOTE that while the script checks if the permissions for the user are there, it does not check whether they are propogated or not.
 # Example usage

 ```bash